armadito/armadito-av/modules/clamav/README.md

 The `PREFIX` directory will be used by `make install`.
 Its use is mandatory, unless building a package and installing in system directories.

-libuhuru use the `pkg-config` utility to specify compiling options relative to libuhuru.
-Since the `libuhuru.pc` specification file for `pkg-config` is not located in standard directory (usual `/usr/lib/pkgconfig`), invoking the configure script must use the PKG_CONFIG_PATH environment variable.
+libarmadito use the `pkg-config` utility to specify compiling options relative to libarmadito.
+Since the `libarmadito.pc` specification file for `pkg-config` is not located in standard directory (usual `/usr/lib/pkgconfig`), invoking the configure script must use the PKG_CONFIG_PATH environment variable.